 Renting a boat in Zadar gives you a great starting point to charter a yacht for island hopping and discovering the coastal cities and beaches of Croatia.
 Other options we recommend are chartering a yacht in Pula or renting a boat in Sibenik as perfect starting points for a sailing holiday.
 With Zizoo, you can charter over 3,000 yachts in Croatia.

-When you charter a yacht in Croatia, it’s good to understand the weather and sailing conditions to ensure a fantastic and memorable trip.
+When you plan your sailing holiday in Croatia, it’s good to understand the weather and sailing conditions to ensure a fantastic and memorable trip.
 Croatia enjoys warm weather that is typical of the Mediterranean.
 Summers are mostly dry and hot, whereas winters are generally mild and sometimes rainy.
 Although the country is a wonderful destination to visit any time of the year, we suggest that you plan to go on your sailing holiday in Croatia in late spring (April-June) or late summer (September-October) to beat the summer crowds.
 While summer generally brings stable sailing conditions, thunderstorms and heavy precipitation are not unheard of between the months of May and October.

 Wind conditions for sailing are ideal, averaging at about 10-20 knots, however rare, but strong gusts from nevera can bring occasional storms in the summer.
 Wave swell is moderate, hovering around the half-meter mark, but it occasionally does peak between 1-2 meters.
 It is always advised to check local and up-to-date forecasts before setting out of the marina.
 Sea temperatures are generally warm and it is not uncommon to take a dip in Adriatic even in late October.
 You’ll also notice that the further you move offshore, the cooler the water will be.

 Island hopping in Croatia can be made all the more enjoyable by having someone else do the hard work so you can just sit back, relax and enjoy the stunning scenery.
-So if you don't wish or are unable to sail yourself, hiring a skipper from Zizoo is an excellent option when you charter a yacht with Zizoo.
+So if you don't wish or are unable to sail yourself, hiring a skipper is an excellent option when you charter a yacht with Zizoo.